 1. Introduction 1

-2. Investment objectives and strategy 2
+Investment objectives and strategy

-3. Implementation solution 5
+Implementation solution

-4. Appointment of investment managers 6
+Appointment of Investment Managers

 5. Other matters 8

-6. Review 11
+6. Review 12

-Арр endix 1 - Investment managers DB section 13
+Арр endix 1 - Investment Managers DB section 14

-aaA endix 2 - Investment strategy DB section 14
+Арр endix 2 - Investment strategy DB section 16

 1. Introduction

 1.1 What is the purpose of this Statement of Investment Principles ("SIP")?